sigmie/sigmie.com/docs/v0/laravel-scout.md

 # Indexing
-If you are installing Elasticsearch Scout into an existing project, that already uses a different scount driver you will need to **replace** the native `Laravel\Scount\Searchable` trait with `Sigmie\Elasticsearch\Searchable`.
+If you are installing Elasticsearch Scout into an existing project, that already uses a different scout driver you will need to **replace** the native `Laravel\Scount\Searchable` trait with `Sigmie\Elasticsearch\Searchable`.
 ```php
 use Laravel\Scout\Searchable;  // [tl! remove]
 use Sigmie\ElasticsearchScout\Searchable;  // [tl! add]